atulanand206/coursera-scala/FunctionalProgramming/README.md

     1. If you find yourself wanting to use casts, take a step back and think about what you're trying to achieve.
     2. Avoid mutable local variables and replace it with helper functions that take accumulators, simply don't allow variables to change value inside the method.
 If you must change values, refactor it to a separate method.
+    3. The definition between val and def becomes apparent when the right-hand side does not terminate.

 5. Expression evaluation
     1. Expression evaluation is reduction of an expression to a value.